 But this could've been better if it was made with a Love Live song playing in the background, I'll pay. #2lit4me

 The show is obviously in the comedy genre based on the shows focus on the defeats and humiliation the samurai receives from the normal towns people.
 But personally, after finishing the whole 35 seconds of it I did not feel even the slightest bit of laughter to come out of my mouth, maybe because it's not funny enough or because slice of life and idol anime did something to my already shit anime taste (But do not let this distract you from the fact that Slice of Life if the best genre out there).
 But going back, the feeling of laughter did not really come to me while watching this, but instead a faint feeling of happiness did, why? without the creation of these century old animes like Katsudou Shashin in 1907 and this anime in 1917, we could've not been enjoying the adrenaline pumping shows we see now such as Girls Und Panzer and Kancolle, and the sweet company of our waifus during the cold lonely rainy days.
 From all the good things that came with it, it also has its own share of bad things, somehow for some reason this anime also sprouted to the creation of anime containing tentacle monsters sexually harassing little girls and titles such as Ore no Imouto ga Konnani Kawaii Wake ga Nai and Haganai (truly disgraceful).
-Summing it up, it's an average anime really, but thinking about the massive influence this anime did not only in becoming the foundation of the show we see nowadays but also to the nation's culture as well deserves not only a round of applause but also a box of Pocky.
+Summing it up, it's an average anime really, but thinking about the massive influence this anime did not only in becoming the foundation of the show we see nowadays but also to the nation's culture as well deserves a round of applause.